Any Questions?: Demonstrators

 During a November 1976 edition broadcast from Basingstoke, "stone-throwing demonstrators" smashed windows.
-Politician Enoch Powell — known for the Rivers of Blood speech, in which he spoke about mass immigration — was on the panel, and demonstrators decided "to make their views heard".
+Politician Enoch Powell, known for the Rivers of Blood speech in which he spoke about mass immigration, was on the panel, and demonstrators decided "to make their views heard".

 Prison

-In September 1991, Any Questions? came from Norfolk's Wayland Prison.
+In September 1991, Any Questions? was broadcast from Wayland Prison in Norfolk.
 The audience was made up of prisoners, who had prison officers sitting beside them.
-After the programme finished, the prisoners—without their officers—"crowded around" presenter Jonathan Dimbleby.
+After the programme finished, the prisoners —without their officers — "crowded around" presenter Jonathan Dimbleby.
 One "confronted" Dimbleby, saying: "I want to ask you something, because we're quite cross here."
 After Dimbleby felt a moment of "alarm", the prisoner continued: "Why do we only hear Test Match Special now on longwave?"
-Dimbleby had "no answer", but felt "very relieved".
+Dimbleby had "no answer" but felt "very relieved".

 Stuck in traffic

 In March 1993, Any Questions? broadcast during snowy weather.
 Then-Conservative Party chairman Norman Fowler was scheduled as a guest for that day; although he was stuck in traffic, he still managed to call on his mobile phone and take part in the discussion.

 Presenter Jonathan Dimbleby went to Fowler first as "phone batteries used to run out very quickly".
 Fowler's first words were: "Good evening Jonathan, I find myself at something of a disadvantage here."
-Fellow panellist Jack Cunningham, then Labour's Shadow Foreign Secretary, replied: “Of course you are, you are in the Cabinet which is ruining the country!”
+Fellow panellist Jack Cunningham, then Labour's Shadow Foreign Secretary, replied: "Of course you are, you are in the Cabinet which is ruining the country!"